mr-satan1/jellybyte/README.md

 # Jellybyte - LLM-Powered Threat Intelligence Research Lab

 Jellybyte is a ready-to-use platform that simplifies threat intelligence research using Large Language Models (LLMs).
 With pre-configured containers for JupyterLab and Open-WebUI, you can quickly dive into analysis without complex setup.
+Compatible with Apple Silicon or Nvidia GPU's!

 It includes a suite of popular Python libraries for threat analysis enabling immediate use for threat research, malware analysis, and incident response.